PCGen/pcgen-docs/content/list/data/ability/benefit.md

     allows for pattern matching in strings.
-You can create fairly powerful match structures using things like character groups "\[a-zA-Z\]" match any alphabetic character or groupings "(bat|super)man" match batman or superman and many many more.
+You can create fairly powerful match structures using things like character groups "\[a-zA-Z\]" match any alphabetic character or groupings "(bat|super)man" match batman or superman and many more.
 So, for example, you could clear all benefits by doing `BENEFIT:.CLEAR..*` , or clear all exceptional abilities by doing `BENEFIT:.CLEAR.\(Ex\)` , or clear everything that's non-numeric